conan-io/docs/tutorial/conan_repositories/setting_up_conan_remotes/artifactory_ce_cpp.rst

-.. _artifactory_ce_cpp:
+.. _tutorial_artifactory_ce_cpp:

 Artifactory Community Edition for C/C++
 =======================================

-Artifactory Community Edition (CE) for C/C++ is the recommended server for development and hosting private packages for a team or company.
-It is completely free, and it features a WebUI, advanced authentication and permissions, great performance and scalability, a REST API, a generic CLI tool and generic repositories to host any kind of source or binary artifact.

-This is a very brief introduction to Artifactory CE.
-For the complete Artifactory CE documentation, visit `Artifactory docs <https://www.jfrog.com/confluence/>`_.
+:ref:`Artifactory CE<integrations_artifactory_ce>` for C/C++ is the recommended server for trying Conan and hosting packages for private development.
+This tutorial section will cover setting up Artifactory with a Conan repository.

 Running Artifactory CE
 ----------------------

-There are several ways to run Artifactory CE:
+There are several ways to run :ref:`Artifactory CE<integrations_artifactory_ce>`:

 * **Running from a docker image**.
 Just run: